kalsan/compony/README.md

 You will rarely (or probably never) instantiate a button on your own, but use helpers like `Compony.button` or `compony_button`.
 For this reason, the documentation for instantiating buttons is located in the section documenting those helpers above.

+### Show

+This resourceful component corresponds to a typical Rails controller's `show` action and presents `@data` which is typically a model instance.

+To use it, create a component of the style `Components::Users::Show` and inherit from `Compony::Components::Show`.
+By default, this will display all permitted fields along with their labels.
+Consult the component's class to learn about the methods you can use in `setup` in order to customize the behavior.

 ### Destroy

 This component is the Compony equivalent to a typical Rails controller's `destroy` action.